ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 ## hpvs registration-key-create
 {: #hpvsregistrationkeycreate}

 This command creates a Hyper Protect virtual server gpg registration key.
-The resulting output files are required inputs for the `hpvs registration-create` command, where it is used to sign the registration definition file for the deployment that uses your own image.
+The resulting output files are required as inputs for the `hpvs registration-create` command, where it is used to sign the registration definition file for the deployment that uses your own image (BYOI).
+You need to run this command only when you do not have the gpg registration key or you have not already created the key pair, and when you want to use your own image (BYOI).

 ```sh
 ibmcloud hpvs registration-key-create ID [--gpg-passphrase-path FILE-PATH] [-v VERBOSE]